carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Enhancements.rst

 ============

-Disclaimer: this document is currently somewhat out-of-date and is retained for reference; for documentation, refer to LLVMC-Tutorial.rst.
+Disclaimer: this document is currently somewhat out-of-date and is retained for reference; for more recent documentation please refer to LLVMC-Tutorial.rst.

 A complete rewrite of the LLVMC compiler driver is proposed, aimed at